 10. Joey Bosa

-A member of the 2014 national championship team, Bosa also ranks fourth all-time in sacks (26) with the Buckeyes.
+A member of the 2014 national championship team, Bosa also ranks fourth in program history with 26 sacks.